SarderLab/svs_scanned_dates_extraction/README.md

 # svs-scanned-dates

-Extract scan dates from SVS whole-slide images — works with both a **local/Hipergator directory** and an **Athena/Girder platform** folder.
+Extract scan dates from SVS whole-slide images: works with both a **local/Hipergator directory** and an **Athena/Girder platform** folder.

 ---